|Blog | Puzzles | Books | About|

 Aren't you the guy that made the Whitney Music Box?

 Are you the same 'jbum' who created The Palace visual chat system?

 Yes.
 I conceived and was principle programmer of The Palace, as well as a co-founder of The Palace, Inc., a pioneer in online communities that drew more than one million users at its peak.

 The Palace received numerous honors, including "Best of 1996" by Entertainment Weekly; a Webby Award nomination; "Cool Innovation of the Year" nominee; Chicago SUN-Times' Best Website: 1998; Top 100 Websites of 1998 and # 24 on the Forbes Magazine POV List.

 There is more palace-related stuff on my old website: jbum.com

 Did I see one of your puzzles somewhere?

 Probably.
 My puzzles have been appearing daily in The New York Times (as "Two Not Touch") since April, 2020.
-I have sold puzzles to a few other publications, including Games magazine, the Denver Daily News and San Francisco Daily Post.
-I've also self-published a number of puzzle books which you can find on Amazon, and I authored three puzzle books for Ulysses Press in 2006.
+My Sudoku and Sudoku X puzzles are distributed by Andrews McMeel Syndication and appear online and in print.
+I have sold puzzles to a few other publications, including Games magazine, the Denver Daily News and the San Francisco Daily Post.
+I've also self-published a number of puzzle books which you can find on Amazon, and I've authored puzzle books for Ulysses Press, and PuzzleWright Press.

 How do I follow your every move?